nicupavel/regexrover/README.md

 - Can define regex to skip URLs hosts, paths or queries formats
 - Can define regex to match content
 - Can define DOM elements for which the regex will be applied
-- Outputs to CSV file with caching and deduplication of matches (format in key/value where key is the match, and value is the URL matched)
+- Outputs to CSV file or SQLite database with caching and deduplication of matches (format in key/value where key is the match, and value is the URL matched)
 - Can use cache to prevent revisiting URLs that had already been crawled in a different run

 ## Using